 No, SciREN networking events are FREE for researchers and educators!

 What can I expect from a SciREN networking event?

 At the annual SciREN networking events, researchers are stationed at tables throughout the venue.
 The venue for the SciREN Coast networking events is the North Carolina Aquarium at Pine Knoll Shores.
 The venue for the SciREN Triangle networking events is the NC Museum of Natural Sciences in Raleigh.
-The venue for SciREN Georgia is the Sandy Creek Nature Center in Athens, GA.
+The venue for SciREN Georgia is the State Botanical Garden of Georgia in Athens, GA.
 Educators circulate around the venue to receive and discuss the lesson plans that the researchers develop and share contact information to facilitate classroom visits and further communication between educators and researchers.